ustekinumab

 Stelara medication guide

-Pyzchiva, Imudolsa, Wezlana, Selarsdi, Otulfi, Steqeyma, Yesintek are biosimilars to Stelara; they are classified as therapeutically equivalent and interchangeable to Stelara and other ustekinumab biosimilars for the FDA approved indications and literature support off-label uses.
-The most cost-effective agent may be used in a given patient, situation, or time period.
+All ustekinumab biosimilars are classified as therapeutically equivalent and interchangeable for the FDA-approved indications and literature supported off-label uses.
+The most cost-effective agent will be used in a given patient, setting, or time period.

 Ustekinumab (Stelara) Biosimilar Comparison Chart.pdf